jgmenu/jgmenu/INSTALL.md

 | lx      | glib, libmenu-cache                         |

-  - A *menu* package  is required for "pmenu", "xdg" and "lx".
+  - A *menu* package  is required for "xdg" and "lx".
-    Examples of *menu* packages include: lxmenu-data, gnome-menus and libgarcon-common (xfce))
+    Examples of *menu* packages include: lxmenu-data, gnome-menus and libgarcon-common (xfce)).

+  - "pmenu" uses any installed *menu* packages if they exist, but also works without these by showing applications in the menu's root directory.

   - python3 is required by "pmenu"